AndrewEllis93/Print-Tuning-Guide/articles/determining_max_speeds_accels.md

     - For example my 2a 0.9° LDO motors top out around 450mm/s.
 My 2a 1.8° OMC motors could reach closer to 800-1000mm/s.

-- You may be able to get higher performance out of your motors by increasing currents (see [:page_facing_up:here](/articles/determining_motor_currents.md) for more info), but be careful not to push them too high.
+- You may be able to get higher performance out of your motors by increasing currents (see [:page_facing_up: here](./determining_motor_currents.md) for more info), but be careful not to push them too high.

 - You may also get higher maximum accelerations by utilizing input shaper, and may want to **re-tune your max accels after tuning input shaper.**